Game 135 - Michigan vs. Bradley

 Also, 'surgery' is an interesting-looking word when you stare at it for a while.
 It looks like a misspelling of the word 'sugary', or, perhaps 'sugary' is a misspelling of the word 'surgery'.

 * Couple oddities early on.
-Indiana got out of the bottom of the first with what I'm assuming is an extremely-rare, 2-6-2 triple play with catcher Brad Hartong diving to tag out Shane Johnsonbaugh attempting to get back to third.
+Indiana got out of the bottom of the first with what I'm assuming is an extremely-rare, 2-6-2 double play with catcher Brad Hartong diving to tag out Shane Johnsonbaugh attempting to get back to third.

 In the third, Casey Rodrique hit a ball that was basically a pop up behind second.
 It might've been a bit wind-blown, but no infielder could get to it before right fielder Brad Keen dropped the ball and Rodrique raced to third.
 Official scorer: TRIPLE.